Donald Trump’s ‘huge’ legal risk in E Jean Carroll civil rape trial

 Judge Lewis Kaplan denied the request last week, saying it was premature to give the jury any reason for his non-appearance.

-Ms Kelles, a partner at Keller/Anderle in California, told The Independent that the risk of Mr Trump making a last-minute decision to testify was also “huge”.
+Ms Keller, a partner at Keller/Anderle in California, told The Independent that the risk of Mr Trump making a last-minute decision to testify was also “huge”.

 “He’s an uncontrollable witness,” she said.
 “His past comments about how he didn’t rape Ms Carroll because she was ‘not his type’ are problematic from several angles.”